Kristina01111000/Drws_site/README.md

-He is going to send me some text for the quiz page bottom boxes, and quiz page intro paragraph See if i can add a box to the pdf page so that last paragraph stands our better He will send me the final text for the two quizzes
+He is going to send me some text for the quiz page bottom boxes, and quiz page intro paragraph See if i can add a box to the pdf page so that last paragraph stands our better He will send me the final text for the two quizzes asked him to show where graphs would be so i can check the spacing

 Things to do when quizzes (40Q & 80Q) are back: fix the titles